 Raw materials are scarce resources that every business attempts to control, and lacking access to such resources may cripple the operations of the business.
-In industries with high competition, the manufacturers make attempts to buy the suppliers as a way of cutting out the middlemen and managing the increasing competition for the scarce resource.
+In industries with high competition, manufacturers often make attempts to buy suppliers as a way of cutting out the middlemen and managing the increasing competition for scarce resources.

 Example of Backward Integration

-It will limit other wine manufacturers from buying wine glasses from that supplier.
-Also, it will allow the acquirer to differentiate its wine glasses from those of the other competitors.
-Since the raw materials for the manufacture of glass are scarce in nature, the wine manufacturer will be in a position to manage the resource to make sure they are effectively used to produce high-quality glasses.
+This will limit other wine manufacturers from buying wine bottles from that supplier.
+Also, it will allow the acquirer to differentiate its wine bottles from those of the other competitors.
+Since the raw materials for the manufacture of glass are scarce in nature, the wine manufacturer will be in a position to manage the resource to make sure they are effectively used to produce high-quality bottles.

 Advantages of Backward Integration